Wizek/hs-di/README.md

 Another motivation of mine was to find a technique that works entirely at compile time, having the following benefits:

-- compile-time type checking of all dependencies and wether they fit together
+- compile-time type checking of all dependencies and whether they fit together
 - no run-time performance penalty
 - no run-time Dependency Injection related errors